W3rni0/TJCTF_2020/readme.md

 ```
 And for every input we give no output is returned.
-First I tried doing blind enumarating of the files in the server using similar methods as I used in Timed but
+First I tried doing blind enumaration of the files in the server using similar methods as I used in Timed
-the only true way I found to do that was to disconnect from the server using exit
+but the only true way I found to do that was to disconnect from the server using exit
 every time a character match... which quickly led to me being banned from the server and
 so I stopped and moved to other challenges.
 In the meantime the challenge was patched and using the exit command no longer worked,